Barkhausen-Institut/hermespy/docssource/getting_started.rst

 #. :doc:`Radio-Frequency Chain </api/hermespy.modem.rf_chain>` |br|
    Mix and amplify the baseband-signals to radio-frequency-band signals.
+   Note that this is modeled in baseband, no actual RF up/down mixing is performed.

 Note that receivers perform the inverse processing steps in reverse order.

+.. _GettingStarted_Library:

 ========
 Library